 I used Fiskars' Embossing Border Eyelet Lace Punch along the bottom on this baby shower card idea.
 It creates a lacey look without having to use real, bulky lace.

 When making handmade cards, use rub-on letters, sticker, or stamps for your sentiment, I used rub-on letters that said "sweet baby" for this handmade baby greeting card.
 You can also use stick-on letters or use your computer to type out the sentiment.
+Die cuts are also very handy to make the sentiments with and adjust your card and design so you can incorporate the sentiment.

 Finally, I added a pink brad to balance out the dress chipboard sticker.
 For your baby card ideas, you can add a very small shaped sticker if you don't have brads to use.